gimploo/GetBack/README.md

 TODO:
 =====

+[x] Implement a flat platform and load basic humanoid model on top of it
+    [x] Load platform
+    [x] Load humanoid model
-[ ] Implement a flat platform and load basic humanoid model on top of it [ ] Implement Kinematic motion control of loaded modal [ ] Implement a camera that follows the modal
+[ ] Get camera working - looking around is an absolute mess [ ] Implement Kinematic motion control of loaded modal [ ] Implement a camera that follows the modal